 Please tell your student the following 8 things:

 Start now, well before school begins.
 Email may seem old fashioned to your student, but it is the primary way that most colleges share information with students.
-This summer especially, as the world around us is constantly changing, it is important for your student to be regularly checking for information arriving from the school.
+It is important for your student to be regularly checking for information arriving from the school.
 Once the semester begins, this is also the way that most professors will expect to reach students — and expect students to reply.
 Your student should check their email daily — and respond to messages as quickly as possible.

 Note to parents: Most information from the college will go directly to your student rather than to parents.
 Be sure to ask your student to share important updates with you.
 Remind your student, too, that checking and responding to email is good practice for professional expectations later.
 Not many of us could say to our boss, ”No, I didn’t see your message or request, I haven’t checked my email in a while.”